mahtues/transaction-service/README.md

 ### Server

-The server has two end-points
+The server has two end-points.

 ```
 POST /transaction